unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/pages/about.md

 Therefore, a measure expressed as a number of liters can be 'converted' to a number of gallons.
 Converting measures from one system of units to another is a common problem, but is subject to mathematics that can help to eliminate errors.

+*What's with Duke and that haircut?*

+The image refers to the Shakespeare play "Measure for Measure", frequently used by presentations on JSR 363.
+In the story a Duke disguised as a friar spies on his subjects, thus Duke became a perfect actor.